-11.8.1 Management Fee
+11.7.1 Management Fee

-The annual management fee for each fund available is specified in the charts below.
-A management fee can only be increased after we have provided advance notice to you (see Section 11.15 - Fundamental Changes).
+The annual management fee for each fund available is specified in the chart below.
+A management fee can only be changed after we have provided advance notice to you (see Section 11.14 - Fundamental Changes).